zawkindev/zawkindev/README.md

 - 👋 Hi, I’m @zawkindev
-- 👀 I’m interested in game development, reactJS, liunx and mobile development
-- 🌱 I’m currently learning react native  and C
+- 🌱 I’m currently practicing html, css, js for now.
 - 📫 How to reach me https://t.me/zawkin | https://t.me/kalidzodev
+- ~ I use arch btw ~

 <!---
 zawkindev/zawkindev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.